Ah, the excellent aroma and flavor of vanilla - they can turn a simple dish into an experience worth savoring.

 1 - Pure Vanilla Extract

 The alcohol-based liquid carries the familiar vanilla taste with a certain sweetness.
-The texture is not as thick and syrupy as the paste but is more runny, ensuring even distribution throughout your batter or dough.
+The texture is not as thick and syrupy as the paste but is more runny, making sure even distribution throughout your batter or dough.

 Usage Tips: When substituting vanilla extract for vanilla bean paste, use a 1:1 ratio and add it to the wet ingredients in your recipe.
-Remember that the alcohol content can affect the bake time and texture of your final product, so adjust accordingly if you’re working with delicate pastries.
+For alternative sweeteners that play nicely in baking, see pure cane syrup options for baking.

 2 - Vanilla Beans

-The bean offers an intense vanilla flavor with a bit of a smoky undertone.
+The bean offers an intense vanilla flavor with a bit of a smoky undertone (with warm, woody notes).
 Its texture is oily due to the natural vanillin, which is rich and packed with flavor.

 How to Extract: To substitute for a tablespoon of vanilla bean paste, split a whole vanilla bean and scrape out the seeds - this is where most of the flavor resides.
 You can infuse these seeds with a bit of heated cream or the liquid portion of your recipe to disperse the flavor.